-Physicians include Yassine Daoud, a specialist in cataract and refractive surgery; Kraig Scot Bower, whose expertise includes cornea diseases; Dean Glaros, who brings his experience as a comprehensive ophthalmologist previously in private practice to Wilmer’s setting; the cornea specialist and geneticist, Albert Jun; Irene Kuo, recently distinguished as one of America’s “Top Ophthalmologists;” Walter Stark, Distinguished Professor of Ophthalmology and Director of the Stark-Mosher Center for Cataract and Corneal Diseases; Oliver Douglas Schein, whose expertise includes complications of cataract surgery; Esen Akpek, rated among the “Best Doctors in America” by the Consumers’ Research Council of America; and Robert Weinberg, chairman of the Department of Ophthalmology at the Johns Hopkins Bayview Medical Center and a specialist in corneal and external diseases of the eye.
+Physicians include Yassine Daoud, a specialist in cataract and refractive surgery; Kraig Scot Bower, whose expertise includes cornea diseases; Dean Glaros, who brings his experience as a comprehensive ophthalmologist previously in private practice to Wilmer’s setting; Albert Jun, the chief of the division of cornea, cataract and external eye diseases; Irene Kuo, recently distinguished as one of America’s “Top Ophthalmologists;” Oliver Douglas Schein, Burton and Miriam Grossman Professor of Ophthalmology; Esen Akpek, rated among the “Best Doctors in America” by the Consumers’ Research Council of America; and Fernando Arevalo, chairman of the Department of Ophthalmology at the Johns Hopkins Bayview Medical Center and Edmund F. and Virginia B. Ball Professor of Ophthalmology.

 To schedule your evaluation, please give us a call at 410-955-5080.

 Request an Appointment